 - Embrace the opposition.
 Accept that you’re not going to agree on everything and that’s ok.

 - Remain social.
 If you’re feeling low or anxious it’s easier to hide away in your room.
 But try doing things together like cooking, eating or going out for your daily walk.
 Any of these activities could be an opportunity to really bond.

 - Don’t sweat the small stuff.
 If you find yourself getting irrationally pissed off with your housemate for the way they eat their cereal, take a step back and figure out why – is it justified or are you just going through something?
 It’s normal to feel irritated by silly things, but usually there’s something bigger at play that’s really setting you off.

 Christmas with a partner:

 - Have a date night.
-Don’t let lockdown squeeze the romance out of your relationship – get yourself dressed up, cook up a storm and share a new kind of date night.
+Get yourself dressed up, cook up a storm and share a new kind of date night.

 - Squeeze in some me-time.
 Time by yourself is so important for your relationship.
 Go for your daily exercise by yourself, talk to your mates, basically just try not to morph into each other.

 - Have more sex.
 Sex is a great way to pass time and if there was ever a time to focus on your sex life, it’s now.
 Use this time to talk to your partner about what you like, and get practicing.

 How to care for relationships when you’re apart for Christmas